Collège Louise Wegmann: Leadership

-There have been three Directors of the College since its foundation: The late Ms. Kattoni (1965-1969), Miss Raymonde Abou (1969-1999) and Mrs Tiba Geha-Villard (2000–present).
-Ms. Abou has been awarded both the Ordre des Palmes Académiques, a rare award given to eminent educators who have contributed greatly to the French national education system, as well as the Ordre du Mérite.
+There have been three Directors of the college since its foundation: Ms. Kattoni (1965-1969), Miss Raymonde Abou (1969-1999) and Mrs Tiba Geha-Villard (2000–present).
+Ms. Abou has been awarded both the Ordre des Palmes Académiques, an award given to eminent educators who have contributed greatly to the French national education system, as well as the Ordre du Mérite.
 Similarly, Mrs. Geha Villard received in December 2008 the Ordre des Palmes Académiques.